Communities in Schools of Atlanta

 Georgia Charter Schools Association

 As president and CEO of the Georgia Charter Schools Association since 2007, Tony Roberts is the leading advocate for Georgia’s public charter schools.
-Under his leadership, Georgia’s voters approved a 2012 amendment giving birth to the State Charter Schools Commission, making Georgia the first in the nation to pass such a ballot issue.
-During the 2021-2022 school year, there were 60,039 students enrolled in Georgia’s 90 charter schools.
+Under his leadership, Georgia voters approved a 2012 amendment giving birth to the State Charter Schools Commission, making Georgia the first in the nation to pass such a ballot issue.
+During the 2022-2023 school year, there were 62,592 students enrolled in Georgia’s 94 charter schools.
+And there are 14,000 known students on waiting lists to attend these charter schools.

 Dean, College of Engineering and Southern Company Chair